omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 8.md

 “You’re fine, don’t you worry”.
 He picked me up into his arms.

-“I really thought I was going to die…”
+“I thought I was going to die…”

 “You’re not going to die, I’m here.”